 As of December 31, 1996, the Office Properties (excluding the Development Properties) and the Industrial Properties had an occupancy rate of 94% and the Hotel Properties had an average occupancy rate for the year ended December 31, 1996 of 84%.
 Leases with respect to 10.3%, 10.9% and 7.0% of the leased square footage of the Office and Industrial Properties expire in 1997, 1998 and 1999, respectively.
-The weighted average Escalated Rent with step-ups per square foot of such expiring square footage is \$17.93 compared to a weighted average Company quoted rental rate per square foot as of January 1, 1997 for such expiring square footage of \$20.34.
+The weighted average Escalated Rent with step-ups (i.e., contractual increases in base rent that will have been implemented prior to the expiration of the applicable lease) per square foot of such expiring square footage is \$17.93 compared to a weighted average Company quoted rental rate per square foot as of January 1, 1997 for such expiring square footage of \$20.34.
 There can be no assurances that the Company will be able to re-let available space at higher rental rates.
 The Company believes that it is appropriate to compare Escalated Rent to the Company's quoted rental rate because the elements that comprise Escalated Rent (including base rent plus step-ups and tenant pass-throughs of operating expenses and real estate taxes) are the same as those that a landlord would use to determine a quoted rental rate.

 The Company's investment objective is to maximize growth in cash available for distribution and to enhance the value of its portfolio through equity investments in commercial real estate in order to maximize the total return to stockholders.
 The Company will conduct all of its investment activities through the Operating Partnership and its affiliates and currently intends to invest primarily in the acquisition, development and redevelopment of commercial properties, and the acquisition of land which the Company believes has development potential.
+The Company intends to utilize its experience with, and understanding of, the development and management of a range of commercial property types to opportunistically pursue developments and acquisitions within its existing and new markets.
 See "Policies with Respect to Certain Activities--Investment Policies," "Business and Properties" and "Business and Growth Strategies."